 Low MC numbers do not always indicate an established business.
 Check the MC number against the credit check system or the FMCSA website.
 Does the MC number match the company name on your paperwork?

 Pay attention to red flags.
-If something does not look right, contact your Relationship Specialist.
+If something does not look right, contact your Customer Service.
 Ask us for help.
 We want to help your business succeed.